 The Conclusion: Nothing puts your mission in front of more people, more often, more positively, and with less cost per impression, than high-quality products imprinted with your logo.

 Imprinted branding products have enormous bang for the buck.
 Compared with commercial media, they can be the most cost-effective way to apply a persuasive and lasting spotlight to a nonprofit brand.
-Stated again: nothing puts your mission in front of more people, more often, more positively, and with less cost per impression, than high-quality products imprinted with your logo.

 Following are the cost per impression for various media based on the assumptions of average cost per unit of media purchased.